 Put simply, a touchpoint is anytime someone engages with your business.
 In marketing, a touchpoint would be anytime someone engages with your website, opens a marketing email or responds to a paid ad.
 All of these touchpoints in marketing work together to drive prospects into customers.

 Touchpoints should impact how the person feels about your brand or product.
+Ultimately, you want to drive the user to make a purchasing decision.

 If a touchpoint is a singular unit, then the buyer’s journey (or customer journey) is a series of touchpoints that leads an individual from a prospect to a customer.